tom-bleher/Analysis_epic_new/Farm_Bash_Scripts/README.md

 	  - Egamma_start
 	  - Egamma_end
 	  - Spag_Cal - True or false - WARNING, requires some extra files in EICRecon and the epic detector directory
-- Pair_Spec_Sim_v2.sh
-  - Similar to the previous version, but with a subtle difference
-    - Produces X files of Y event PER BEAM ENERGY in range from Egamma_start to Egamma_end (incremented in steps of Egamma_step)
-  - Now has 7 arguments
-    	  - Number of files per beam energy
-	  - Number of events per file
-	  - Egamma_start
-	  - Egamma_end
-	  - Egamma_step - Defaults to 0.5, can only go as low as 0.01
-	  - Gun - True or False, run with a particle gun steering file or not
-	  - Spag_Cal - True or false - WARNING, requires some extra files in EICRecon and the epic detector directory

 - Pair_Spec_Sim_Job.sh
   - Script executed as a farm job, can run interactively
   - Generates events